 This can make it difficult to attribute an injury to the accident months later.
 That’s why you want to write everything down—it’ll help you explain the impact of the accident.

 Keep track of your expenses and losses—it’ll help with your claim.
-For example, if you lost pay due to the accident, you should be able to recover it.
+For example, if you lost pay due to an accident, you should be able to recover it.
 The same goes for promotions and bonuses.

 The more documentation you have, the more accurate your settlement will be.
 Remember, a personal injury claim can last a few years so it’s imperative that you record everything down.